wtong98/IndpStudy2016-17/README.md

 the official instructions online for installing the framework.

 ## Running the Neural Net
 All the files necessary to run the neural net are located in the directory RNNintendo_v1.
-To

-*stuff goes here*
+To begin, the data being trained on should be placed in a directory '/train_data/' in the form of midi files.
-*get Tensorflow + Magenta* something something
+Have a midi file primer.mid ready in the same directory as the scripts that will be used when generating the final product.
+With this, it's time to adjust the parameters in the code!

 ## Some ~~Miscellaneous~~ Helpful Links